dead-claudia/clean-assert/api.md

 <a id="sec-basic"></a>
 ## Basic methods/properties

 Just like any assertion library, this has the obligatory basics.
-These are just re-exported from [`clean-assert-util`](https://www.npmjs.com/package/clean-assert-util).

 ### assert.assert(condition, message?)